First Battery Armory: First headhouse story

-The current layout of the first story dates to 2011.
-The reception area has gypsum-board walls, stone floors, and acoustic-tile ceilings.
-A west–east corridor on the north side of the first floor has raised concrete-tiled floors.
-The corridor is flanked by offices with carpeted floor tiles, movable glass-and-metal partitions, and acoustic-tile ceilings.
-There is a utility room at the east end of the west–east corridor, a bike storage room at the west end, and emergency-exit stairways at the northwestern and northeastern corners.
+By 2011, the reception area had gypsum-board walls, stone floors, and acoustic-tile ceilings.
+A west–east corridor on the north side of the first floor had raised concrete-tiled floors.
+The corridor was flanked by offices with carpeted floor tiles, movable glass-and-metal partitions, and acoustic-tile ceilings.
+There was a utility room at the east end of the west–east corridor, a bike storage room at the west end, and emergency-exit stairways at the northwestern and northeastern corners.

 Second headhouse story

 The second headhouse story contained utilitarian areas, namely a recreation room, kitchen, locker rooms, and non-commissioned officers' rooms.
 There was a non-commissioned officers' room, bathrooms, and locker rooms east of the stair hall, as well as a mixed-purpose recreation room, kitchen, and pantry to the west.
 Initially, there were about 150 lockers.
 The non-commissioned officers' room became a second locker room in 1936 but was turned back into an office before 1968.
 In addition, the original locker room was subdivided, and the mixed-purpose room was turned into a day and class room before 1968.
 Offices and a conference room were installed on the second headhouse story during the 1977 renovation.
 At the same time, a west–east corridor was built on the south end of the second floor, and a partition wall was added to the south, separating the second headhouse story from the drill hall.

 The modern layout of the second story dates to 2011; it is decorated in largely the same style as the first-story corridor and offices.
 On the south side of the second floor, there are several openings and four stairs leading to the drill hall.